 - Use if just a general time value is needed.

-- For player objects with server authority (E.g. by sending inputs to the server via RPCs)
+- For player objects with server authority (For example, by sending inputs to the server via RPCs)

 - In sync with position updates of

-NetworkObjectswhere the client is not authoritative over the transform.
+NetworkObjectswhere the client isn't authoritative over the transform.

 - For everything on non client controlled

 #Example 1: Using network time to synchronize environments

 Many games have environmental objects which move in a fixed pattern.
 By using network time these objects can be moved without having to synchronize their positions with a

 For instance the following code can be used to create a moving elevator platform for a client authoritative game:

 #Example 2: Using network time to create a synced event

 Most of the time aligning an effect precisely to time isn't needed.
 But in some cases for important effects or gameplay events it can help to improve consistency especially for clients with bad network connections.